Become a WC Tutor

 Being a writing tutor at WC makes me realize writing is not a solitary activity.
 It gives you access to the workings of so many brilliant minds.

 It is incredibly satisfying to have a job as intellectually stimulating as being a Writing Tutor for the Knight Institute.
 As an international student studying mechanical engineering, I have worked with students of feminist studies, urban planning, music theory, English, and anthropology - to name a few.
 These interactions - where I get to learn as much as the students who come to the writing center - have allowed me to experience fully the breadth of a liberal arts university despite having a 'technical' major, and have greatly enriched my Cornell experience.

 As the above quotes indicate, tutors find this work to be rewarding for a number a reasons: working across the disciplines, the intellectual engagement of tutoring, the collaboration, professional development around tutoring and writing, and the community!
 We have a vibrant and diverse tutoring community that participates in on-going professional development activities.
 This work is generative, creative, and an excellent opportunity for students interested in communication, writing, education, and collaborative learning.

-- Tutors typically work 1-2 tutoring shifts a week, either a 3:30-5:30 or 7:00-10:00pm shift.
-Thus, tutors usually work between 2-6 hours a week.
+- Tutors typically work 1-3 tutoring shifts a week.
+Tutoring shifts are all in Eastern Time Zone and include: 8-10:00am, 3:00-5:00pm, or 7:00-10:00pm shifts.
+Tutors usually work between 2-9 hours a week.

 - Tutors get paid an hourly rate, and there is often the bonus of good free food at most events.